 Requests will be routed to the Dean for review.
 As part of their recommendation, the Dean should address the items outlined in #3 above, as well as the programmatic and budgetary impact within the department and on a divisional or college wide basis.
 If the Department has not identified an FTE, the Dean must do so.
-The Executive Vice Chancellor will consult with the Director of Equal Opportunity & Discrimination

-PreventionPolicy Compliance, the Council on Planning and Budget, and the Committee on Academic Personnel prior to making a final decision.
-The Director of Equal Opportunity & Discrimination

-PreventionPolicy Compliance will provide information regarding the request in the context of the Campus Affirmative Action Plan and placement goals.
+The Executive Vice Chancellor will consult with the Director of Equal Opportunity & Discrimination PreventionPolicy Compliance, the Council on Planning and Budget, and the Committee on Academic Personnel prior to making a final decision.
+The Director of Equal Opportunity & Discrimination PreventionPolicy Compliance will provide information regarding the request in the context of the Campus Affirmative Action Plan and placement goals.
 The Council on Planning and Budget will provide guidance regarding resource allocation for the position.
-In certain cases, 7the Committee on Academic Personnel will provide an initial assessment of the candidate's qualifications for an academic senate position.
-If the request is approved, the department may submit an appointment case.
+In certain cases, Tthe Committee on Academic Personnel will provide an initial assessment of the candidate's qualifications for an academic senate position.
 If the request is denied, an open search will be required.